 In essence, CNH and CNY have different amounts against the US dollar.
 Both have their own buying, selling, and mid-market rates.
-The value of CNY is controlled by the Chinese government.
-The People’s Bank of China Central Bank issues one base rate per day.
-On the other hand, CNH is freely traded on global markets and its value varies from market to market.
+The Chinese government controls the value of CNY.
+The People’s Bank of China Central Bank issues one daily base rate.
+On the other hand, CNH is freely traded on global markets, and its value varies from market to market.
 This creates an arbitration opportunity where offshore branches of Chinese banks are known to take advantage of price differences.

 The Chinese financial system compared to the US dollar is as follows:

 FAQ – The most asked questions about the Chinese Yuan Renminbi :

 The Chinese Yuan and Renminbi are the names of two different currencies of the People’s Republic of China.
 They are the convertible currencies of the country.

 What are the differences between these two Chinese currencies?